Old Fashioned Spiced Crab Apples is a vintage pickled apple recipe that makes the perfect fall side dish and a must at Thanksgiving!

 - The apples can be canned, as well, for longer storage.

-Despite my precautions, my apples did split open a bit, that's ok, it won't hurt the final product at all!
 I slightly adapted this recipe from A Hundred Years Ago